raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A Retry Delay request is an unacknowledged request message;
 the MESSAGE ID MUST be set to zero in the request and the client MUST NOT send a response.

+A client MUST NOT send a Retry Delay request message to a server.
+If a server receives a Retry Delay request message, this is a fatal error and the server MUST forcibly abort the connection immediately.

 ### Retry Delay TLV used as a Response Additional TLV